pochireddyp/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Aim

-Write your aim here.

-Example:

-> To identify a real-world sequential decision-making problem and represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.
+To represent a real-world traffic signal control system as a Markov Decision Process (MDP) by defining its states, actions, transition probabilities, reward function, and implementing it using Python dictionaries.

 ---